makkacprzak/rastfetch/README.md

 # Contributions

-Contributions meant to expand the list of available modules, increase speed or efficiency or increase support for different distros are very much welcome.
+Contributions meant to expand the list of available modules, increase speed or efficiency or increase support for different distros (see [colors.md](/doc/colors.md)) are very much welcome.

 All contributions will automaticlly be licensed under the project's [MIT](LICENSE.md) license.

 # Disclosure